 13. Eastern Redbud

 The Eastern Redbud, or Cercis Canadensis, is a small but magnificent tree for your home.
-It’s known for its vibrant pinkish-purple flowers that bloom in early spring, providing an eye-catching splash of color against the still-dormant landscape.
+It’s known for its vibrant pinkish-purple flowers, which bloom in early spring and provide an eye-catching splash of color against the still-dormant landscape.

-Its heart-shaped leaves turn yellow in autumn, upping its visual appeal throughout the year.
-Besides aesthetic charm, this tree thrives under full sun and partial shade conditions, making it fairly adaptable.
+Its heart-shaped leaves turn yellow in autumn, increasing its visual appeal throughout the year.
+In addition to its aesthetic charm, this tree thrives under full sun and partial shade, making it reasonably adaptable.

 Also, it doesn’t grow too large, with a typical height between 20-30 feet, which can be perfect if you don’t have too much space around your house.
 However, remember to water them regularly as they prefer moist soil conditions.